-Step 4: From the list of SKUs, select the checkbox(es) to the left of the item(s) that you want to add to the assortment.
+Step 4: From the list of SKUs, select the checkboxes to the left of the item(s) that you want to add to the assortment.

 Step 5: Click Actions, select Add to Assortment(s), and then select the assortment name.

+Your items have been added to the assortment.
 Your item is still available in your main inventory view, the item has only been copied to an assortment.
 This means that you can view this assortment items separately from other inventory, or from an overview with all other items.